 Korea's first Internet with IPv4, SDN(System Development Network), began its

 operation in 1982 with two nodes.
-The international link to USA was
+The international link to USA was done

-in USA.
+USA.
 Other countries followed the development of IPv4-based computer

 networks in 1980s and beyond.